arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 #### Modbus TCP Master Opta™

-To set Opta™ as a Modbus TCP Master, you will need to go to the 'Ethernet' tab under the 'Resources' panel in PLC IDE and check the 'Modbus TCP Master' option.
-As explained previously [here](#modbus-tcp-master-client-and-server-slave-mode), Opta™ will be assigned as a Master.
-Do not to worry about the greyed-out option for Slave.
+To set Opta™ as a Modbus TCP Master, begin by navigating to the 'Ethernet' tab found under the 'Resources' panel in the PLC IDE.
+Here, check the 'Modbus TCP Master' option.
+As previously discussed [here](#modbus-tcp-master-client-and-server-slave-mode), this action will designate Opta™ as a Master.
+Do not worry about the greyed-out Slave option.

-A Modbus node needs to be added to set parameters to establish communication with the previously configured Modbus TCP Slave Opta™.
-Right-clicking on the 'Ethernet' tab under the 'Resources' panel, the 'Add' option will appear.
-Choose this option to add a 'Generic Modbus' node.
-The properties for the node for this example project are the following parameters:
+To establish communication with the configured Modbus TCP Slave Opta™, Modbus node can be added by right-clicking on the 'Ethernet' tab located under the 'Resources' panel.
+Once done, the 'Add' option will be made visible.
+This option should be selected to introduce a 'Generic Modbus' node.
+For this example, the node must be configured with the following parameters:

 * Name: Opta_TCP_1
 * IP address: 192.168.1.2
 * Minimum polling time: 1 ms
 * Address type: Modbus

-These are the properties you have to set for the Modbus TCP Slave Opta™ previously.
-The most important configuration is the IP address.
-The IP address for the node must be the address that was set for the server Opta™ or any other compatible device if you were to add additional nodes.
-You will have a similar configuration as the following image:
+These properties should be set in the same manner as for the Modbus TCP Slave Opta™.
+The most crucial configuration is the IP address.
+This address must correspond to the one assigned to the server Opta™, or any other compatible device should you add more nodes.
+The resulting configuration should look similar to the accompanying image:

 ![Arduino PLC IDE - Opta™ Master Node](assets/opta_plcide_client_nodeConfig.svg)

-The Modbus node for client Opta™ is defined but it needs to set which Modbus function will be used to retrieve the counter (`cnt`) information from the server Opta™.
-Right-clicking on `Opta_TCP_1` in this case, or the name you choose to use will show the 'Add' option and will open a device catalog window listing all the available Modbus functions.
+While the Modbus node for the client Opta™ is defined, the Modbus function that will retrieve the counter (`cnt`) information from the server Opta™ must be specified.
+By right-clicking on `Opta_TCP_1` or whichever name you choose, the 'Add' option will appear, revealing a device catalog window with a list of available Modbus functions:

 ![Arduino PLC IDE - Modbus Functions](assets/opta_plcide_modbus_functions.svg)

-The 'Modbus FC-04 (Read Input Registers)' function is chosen to request and retrieve the counter data from the server Opta™.
-You will need to set some parameters in the 'General' tab to access the data appropriately using the following parameters:
+For retrieving counter data from the server Opta™, select the 'Modbus FC-04 (Read Input Registers)' function.
+The 'General' tab needs to be configured with the following parameters for correct data access:

 * Start address: 25000
 * Polling time: 0 ms (Continuous Read)